Azure Stack administration basics

 There are several things you need to know if you're new to Azure Stack administration.
-This guidance provides an overview of your role as a cloud operator, and what you need to tell your users for them to become productive quickly.
+This guidance provides an overview of your role as an Azure Stack operator, and what you need to tell your users for them to become productive quickly.

-Review the What is Azure Stack? article to make sure you understand the purpose of the Azure Stack Development Kit, and its limitations.
+If you're using the Azure Stack Development Kit, review the What is Azure Stack? article to make sure you understand the purpose of the development kit, and its limitations.
 You should use the development kit as a "sandbox," where you can evaluate Azure Stack, and develop and test your apps in a non-production environment.
 (For deployment information, see the Azure Stack Development Kit deployment quickstart.)

 Like Azure, we innovate rapidly.
 We'll regularly release new builds.
-When you want to move to the latest build, you must redeploy Azure Stack.
+If you're running the development kit and you want to move to the latest build, you must redeploy Azure Stack.
+You cannot apply update packages.
 This process takes time, but the benefit is that you can try out the latest features.
-The documentation on our website reflects the latest release build.
+The development kit documentation on our website reflects the latest release build.

 Learn about available services